Ajay5641/XTTS-Model-Finetuning/README.md

 # 🗣️ XTTS Model Fine-Tuning for English & Hindi

-This repository contains fine-tuned XTTS models for Indian Accent English and Hindi.
+This repository contains fine-tuned XTTS (Cross-lingual Text-to-Speech) models for English and Hindi.
 The goal is to synthesize speech that preserves speaker identity while improving clarity and accuracy in different languages.

 ---